molonc/aparicio_website_src/README.md

 ## Adding a new publication

+2021-05-13: Unsure if this still works, gotta check....

-Specific to the Shah Lab, for each new paper added
+Specific to the Aparicio Lab, for each new paper added

 1) Find the relevant entry on Pubmed, note the numerical pubmed ID e.g.: https://www.ncbi.nlm.nih.gov/pubmed/29449679